Anonymous4Anonymous/MPI-Contract/README.md

               experiment

 - `Makefile`: type `make` to build a new `civl.jar` from the source

+- `civl_config_used_for_experiment`: the CIVL configuration file we used in the experiment reported in the paper

 - `experiment_output_plain_text.txt`: the original output log of the experiment we reported in the paper.